331uw13/bite/README.md

 # Bite
 ## Terminal text editor

-goal is to create fully modular text editor with its own script language
+goal is to create fully modular text editor with its own scripting language